hm-lang/core/proposals/README.md

 # prints "0" to "9"
 ```

-TODO: how does this work with the MMR framework for remove, insert, etc.?
+TODO: how does this work with the "no pointers" framework?

 For example, here is an array iterator:

 ```
 arrayIterator~t := extend(iterator~t) {
-    # to use MMR, we need to pass in the array;
+    # to avoid creating a pointer, we need to pass in the array;
     # move the array in to avoid copying.
     # this @reset annotation creates a function signature of
     # ;;reset(
     #   This Array; t_, This NextIndex; index = 0
     # ): {Array: t_, NextIndex: index}
     # which automatically returns the old value of the Array (and NextIndex) if requested.
-    @reset(Array: t_, NextIndex: index = 0)
+    @reset(@moved Array: t_, NextIndex: index = 0)
     # To take an Array and return the Array back, no-copy, use the `with @holding` syntax:
     # e.g.,
     #   MyArray; int_ = [1,2,3,4]